 ^{} It would be more natural to use $1/\zeta$ instead of ζ in (2.65) so that it be more consistent with (2.64).
-However, we used that convention in order for the parameterization of common distributions, such as Gamma and Weibull, to be similar to the one dominating in the statistical literature.
+However, we have used that convention so that the parameterization of common distributions, such as Gamma and Weibull, be similar to the one dominating in the statistical literature.